StellarSand/privacy-settings/Privacy Settings/Microsoft-Edge.md

 #### Search and service improvement
 - Help improve Microsoft products by sending the results from searches on the web: Off

-#### Personalize your web experience
+#### Personalization and advertising
-- Improve your web experience by allowing Microsoft to use your browsing history from this acount for personalizing advertising, search, news and other Microsoft services: Off
+- Allow Microsoft to use your browsing activity including history, favorites, usage and other browsing data to personalize Microsoft Edge and Microsoft services like ads, search, shopping and news: Off

 #### Security